Jeannie Robertson

-Jeannie Robertson (1908 – 13 March 1975) was a Scottish folk singer.
+Regina Christina Robertson (21 October 1908 – 13 March 1975) was a Scottish folk singer.

-Her most celebrated song is "I'm a Man You Don't Meet Every Day", otherwise known as "Jock Stewart", which was covered by Archie Fisher, The Dubliners, The McCalmans, The Tannahill Weavers and The Pogues.
-Variants are known from the US in the 1880s and Australia in the 1850s.
+She is known for her version of the traditional song "I'm a Man You Don't Meet Every Day", otherwise known as "Jock Stewart", which was covered by Archie Fisher, The Dubliners, The McCalmans, The Tannahill Weavers and The Pogues.
+Other versions of the song are known from the US in the 1880s and Australia in the 1850s.

-Hamish Henderson and Alan Lomax
+Early life and career

-Robertson was born in Aberdeen, Scotland, and in her early life she sometimes lived at 90 Hilton Road, where a plaque now commemorates her.
-Like many of the Scottish Travellers from Aberdeen, Glasgow and Ayrshire, she went to Blairgowrie to pick raspberries once a year.
-Hamish Henderson was born in Blairgowrie and tried to track down the best singers there.
-In 1953, he followed her reputation to her doorstep in Aberdeen.
-According to legend Jeannie was reluctant to let him in.
+Regina Christina Robertson was born on 21 October 1908, in Aberdeen, Scotland.
+Her father Donald (d.
+1909), was a piper and her mother Maria (née Stewart), was a singer.
+In her early life she sometimes lived at 90 Hilton Road, where a plaque now commemorates her.

+Hamish Henderson wanted to track down the best singers in Blairgowrie.
+In 1953, he followed Robertson's reputation to her doorstep in Aberdeen.
+According to legend, Robertson was reluctant to let him in.
 She challenged him to tell her the opening line of Child ballad no 163, "The Battle of Harlaw", and he complied.
 In November of the same year she was staying in the London apartment of Alan Lomax.
 In preparation for a TV appearance, Jean Ritchie, Margaret Barry and Isla Cameron were also there.
 They swapped songs with each other, while the tape rolled.
 It is sometimes stated that she made the first recording of "The Battle of Harlaw" but this is not so.
-The first recording was made in 1936 by the Bothy Ballad singer Willie Kemp (for the Beltona label) and it may be from this that she learnt the song.
 Another of the songs she sang was "Andrew Lammie" ("Mill o' Tifty's Annie"), lasting over 13 minutes.
 At the end she told Alan Lomax about the parts of the story that she had not sung.
 Many of the 1953 recordings were issued as The Queen Among the Heather in 1975.
 They later reappeared along with other songs on a CD of the same name.

 Performances

 The television programme was The Song Hunter, produced by David Attenborough, who later became controller of BBC Two television.
 In 1958, Hamish Henderson recorded her in Edinburgh.
 Those recordings were issued as Up the Dee and Doon The Don on the Lismor label.
 The Traditional Music and Song Association founded the Blairgowrie Festival in 1965, during the fruit picking.
 The first festival saw Robertson, plus Jimmy MacBeath and other valuable source singers, who learned folk songs without the influence of radios or books.
 Her 1968 appearance there was issued as part of an anthology on the Topic label.
 As well as classic ballads, she sang bawdy songs such as "Never Wed an Old Man".
-Robertson was awarded the MBE in 1968 and died on 13 March 1975.